Ivan-1F/quick-config/docs/docs.md

 # quick-config documentation

-This is a lib mod that helps you create malilib-styled configure gui easily.
+This is a lib mod that helps you create malilib-styled configure gui easily

 ## Set up the environment